 As technology progresses, there are more concerns when looking for the best TVs than ever before.
 One specific situation is understanding the difference between smart TVs vs streaming devices.
 Both functionally achieve the same thing, but there are some variances that are worth understanding.
 If you are specifically looking into Roku, you can check out this resource that compares Smart TV vs Roku TV.

 So which one is right for you and your streaming content?
-Below we’ll outline a few key differences to help illuminate characteristics of each and help you come to the right decision.
+Depending on what kind of content you want to get TV to stream – movies, shows, or sports – there are different plans available.
+Below we’ll outline a few key differences to help illuminate the characteristics of each and help you come to the right decision.

 It isn’t easy to make a one-to-one comparison because each smart TV comes with a different operating system and range of apps available to the user.
 Similarly, every streaming device has its unique characteristics.
 So for these reasons, we’ll keep it general.

 Smart TVs are nice because there’s little work to be done once set up and fewer wires which minimize clutter.
 However, users say that Smart TV interfaces are harder to operate and run slower than many set-top box options.
 If you’re on a budget, it might be a better idea to go with a streaming stick over a Smart TV because budget TVs are known to have lousier systems.
 Streaming devices typically have a faster processor, a more simple interface, and fewer software updates.